Tennis players Kalashnikova and Hibino prevail in the 30th finals of Roland-Garros

 During the round of 32, Kalashnikova and Hibino will meet the Romanian players Monica Niculescu Y Jelena Ostapenko.

-The celebration of the tournament Paris (French Open Women’s Doubles.) is produced from June 2 to 13 on exterior clay.
-During the competition, a total of 64 couples face each other.
+The celebration of the tournament Paris (French Open Women’s Doubles.) occurs from June 2 to 13 on exterior clay.
+During the competition, a total of 64 couples face off.